 If a bank suspects fraudulent actions are underway, it does not allow a user to login and continue to commit fraud—it suspends activity until the user can confirm the transactions are legitimate and authorized.
 Why should your organization allow a privileged user to continue to access the environment if the user account in question has been used in an unexpected, or unorthodox, way?
 By leveraging BeyondTrust solutions, as well as our vast partner network, organizations can identify high-risk usage of a privileged account and suspend it.
 Automated triggers can turn off that account, stop it from being able to check out passwords, and quickly notify your operations desk when something is wrong.

 By applying information from threat analytics tools, such as those found in several BeyondTrust solutions can we provide our users with information that helps them quickly decide when things are going wrong?
 I think doing this helps us move users from the state of embarrassment to a state of being helpful, where they are proactive in contacting you when things look funny—especially around their access to sensitive systems and data.
 Maybe they even get an alert and call you to report it, similar to how a fraud alert on your credit card might work.
 Perhaps they get an SMS that they need to reply “YES” or “NO” to validate that their privileged activity is legitimate.

 None of us want our users to be scared to report something or to be embarrassed should they accidentally do something wrong.
 Let’s work to eliminate embarrassment and improve our ability to avoid exploits, as well as to rapidly fix errors when they do happen.
 Because it’s better to be embarrassed than exploited!

 Interested in learning more about our threat analytics capabilities?
-Request a personalized demo today.
+Contact us today.